 Do you take commissions, requests, or art trades?

 You can always contact me at firstname.lastname@example.org with any questions or commissions, and I’d be happy to discuss and set expectations accordingly.
 Most weeks have me busy enough with a day job, working on comics, and other projects that I need to ensure that I can commit to a commission or art trade, so don’t take it personally if I turn something down.
 I will not respond to unsolicited requests to do unpaid art.
-If you would like something made, please be ready to offer something in return.
+If you would like something made, please be ready to offer payment or a trade of some kind in return.
 “Exposure” is not a form of payment.

 Can I post your artwork elsewhere, or use it on my blog, in my video, on my stream, etc.?

 I kindly request that you do not use my art without my written consent.
 I also realize that asking someone not to do something on the worldwide platform that is the Internet has never stopped anyone, ever, at any point, from reposting content.
-If you absolutely must use it, please don’t remove my signatures, watermarks, or other credits from the image.
-Please credit it back to me and / or this website.
+If you absolutely must use it and feel that you need to disregard the sentence before this one, please don’t remove my signatures, watermarks, or other credits from the image.
+Please credit any posts using my content back to me and this website.
 If you happen to see something of mine that’s been reposted without credit, please use the platform’s built-in tools to request it be taken down, and inform me so I can take action as well.

 Can I make fan art of your characters?

 Please let me know if you do, and let me know in advance!
 As with the above I can’t really stop people from utilizing my characters, but it would be great to know that people enjoy them enough to make fan art and in what way.
 And, of course, please provide proper credit for the origin of the characters.
-Please do not use my art, designs, or characters to make money or to sell products via websites such as Redbubble, Society6, or any other platform.
-I put my time, money, and heart into making my creations, and it hurts to see someone else profit off of it.
+Do not use my art, designs, or characters to make money or to sell products via websites such as Redbubble, Society6, or any other platform.
+I put my time, money, and heart into making my creations, and it’s both hurtful and discouraging to see someone else profit off of it.

 None of the Above?